imjoy-team/ImJoy/docs/development.md

 ## Hosting and deploying your plugins
-Here, we provide detailed information for the different available deployment options, ranging from a single file to setup your own ImJoy plugin repository.
+Here, we provide detailed information for how to host and deploy ImJoy plugins.

-In either case, you can then distribute your plugin either directly as files or with a dedicated url syntax, which allows an automatic installation.
+Hosting options range from storing single file to setting up your own ImJoy plugin repository.
+The plugins can then be deployed directly as files or with a dedicated url syntax, which allows an automatic installation.
-These distribution options are detailed in the following section.

 ### Hosting on the web
 You can host the plugin code on the web, e.g. GitHub, Gist, or Dropbox.
 This is